Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-links,.; "n÷total"; clickable list; cfg(unique v..), now cfg can be toggle irt no loading screen; like blender, american wasteland, emacs,.. no installer; just /cp|cat|../ bootable whatever~
+links,.; "n÷total"; clickable list; cfg(unique v..), now cfg can be toggle irt no loading screen; like blender, american wasteland, emacs,.. no installer; just /cp|cat|../ bootable whatever~ no input sanitisation; whatever the fuck github does is just fucked up‽